yinka212/sakila_mysql_training/README.md

-# MYQSL PRACTISE USING SAKILA SCHEMA
+# MYQSL PRACTICE USING SAKILA SCHEMA

 ## Table of Content
 - [Overview](#overview)